charliempetha/charliempetha.github.io/_pages/about.md

 Weak lensing of gravitational waves
 ---------------

-Just like light, graviational waves created by the merger of compact objects (black holes and neutron stars) are weakly lensed as they propogate through the Universe, from thir source to us.
-The causes a (de-)magnification of their wave amplitude.
-If this is not properly accounted for, it can result in a bias on cosmoloigcal parameters inferred from gravitational wave *standard sirens*.
+Just like light, graviational waves (GWs) created by the merger of compact objects (black holes and neutron stars) are weakly lensed as they propogate through the Universe.
+This causes a (de-)magnification of their wave amplitude.
+The ampltiude of a GW is inversely proportional to their distance, so weak lensing impacts the inferred distance to a source.
+If this is not properly accounted for, it can result in a bias on cosmological parameters inferred from gravitational wave *standard sirens*, where a combination of distance and redshift information is used to probe the Universe's dynamics.
 I have investigated wether present approaches to dealing with this bias are sufficient.
 The figure below shows that, even after including a weak lensing uncertainty taken from the literature, the bias on parameters remains.
 More work is needed to correctly model the effect of weak lensing.

 Weak lensing causes a bias on cosmological parameters                    |  Future measurements of the weak lensing of GWs can be ued to constrain cosmology
 :-------------------------:                                              |  :-------------------------: